Summer Sailing in Europe v. Summer Sailing in the Caribbean

 Summer daytime temperatures in the Caribbean Islands (their low season) tend to be hot (highs around 90°F/32°C) and the humidity high.
 It’s also hurricane season.
 In the English Channel and the Bay of Biscay the weather in the summer months is unpredictable—it can be hot or cool, sunny or overcast.
 Typically though, it’s comfortable, often beautiful, weather for sailing.
 Unfortunately, weather is the one variable nobody can control.

-Caribbean islands are famous for their ubiquitous Insta-worthy white beaches and palm trees, but many of the most compelling sites are underwater.
+Caribbean islands are famous for their ubiquitous Insta-worthy white beaches, palm trees, and posh resorts, but many of the most compelling attractions are to be found underwater.
 Accordingly, most of the Caribbean program(me)s feature SCUBA diving as a popular activity.
-In Brittany and the Channel Isles, much of the action is above water, on the boats and ashore.
-While the Breton coast also boasts some idyllic islands just offshore—some with fabulous beaches, all with crystal-blue water—our neighborhood has the additional bonus of charming medieval towns, ancient megaliths, remarkable cultural festivals, amazing food, dramatic coastlines, and abundant—even unexpected—wildlife.
+In Brittany and the Channel Isles, most of the attractions are above water, on the boats and ashore.
+While the Breton coast also boasts some idyllic islands just offshore—some with fabulous beaches, all with crystal-blue water—our neighborhood has the additional bonus of quaint medieval towns, ancient megaliths, dazzling cultural festivals, amazing cuisine, dramatic coastlines, and abundant—even unexpected—wildlife.
 Because the summer months are “high season” in our sailing area, there are countless enrichment opportunities to choose from.
 So many things, in fact, that we let our crews help decide what they’d like to see and do.
 As a result, every QBE expedition is as much cultural feast as it is sailing course.
-We don’t, however, offer SCUBA lessons.
+Alas, with so much going on around us, we don’t offer SCUBA lessons (though our crew members do occasionally go snorkeling.)